Noise-Resilient Quantum Metrology with Quantum Computing: Results

-In this section, we validate our noise-resilient quantum metrology protocol using NV centers in diamond.
-The NV center is a well-established solid-state quantum system with broad applications across quantum technologies.
-Its compatibility with room-temperature operation and its integrability into solid-state platforms make it a promising candidate for advancing quantum metrology from laboratory-scale research to practical, industrial applications~\cite{degen2017quantum}.
-The high-precision control capabilities also give this system the ability to perform quantum computing tasks.
-The experimental setup of our system is described in Methods.
+Next, we validate our approach using NV centers in diamond.
+The NV center is a well-established solid-state quantum system with broad applications across quantum technologies \cite{shi2010room,pompili2021realization,randall2021many,shi2015single,hsieh2019imaging}.
+It is a promising candidate for advancing QM from laboratory-scale research to practical, industrial applications~\cite{degen2017quantum}, and the high-precision control capabilities also give this system the ability to perform QC tasks.
+It is a point defect in diamond, as shown in Fig.~\ref{fig2}a, where its energy-level structure is shown in Fig.~\ref{fig2}b.
+Laser excitation can polarize the spin and by collecting the fluorescence emitted from the excited state to the ground state one can read out the spin state.
+The ground-state manifold is a spin triplet, the \(m_s=\pm 1\) sublevels are degenerate and split from the \(m_s=0\) sublevel by \(2.87\)~GHz.
+Because the spin levels are sensitive to magnetic fields, an applied field readily lifts the degeneracy and can thus be detected.
+The experimental setup of our system is described in \textit{Methods}.

-In our experiment, we first employ the single electron spin in NV center as the metrological probe to detect a magnetic field in the presence of noise.
-The primary objective is to measure a target magnetic field, denoted as \( B \), with a fixed magnitude of 0.25~Gauss, using the Ramsey method---one of the most widely adopted protocols for DC magnetic field sensing.
-During the free evolution period of duration \( \tau \), the probe accumulates a quantum phase \( \Phi = \tau \gamma B \) under the influence of the unknown magnetic field \( B \).
-In the NV center system, a subsequent \( \frac{\pi}{2} \) microwave pulse maps this accumulated phase onto the population of the \( |0\rangle \) state, enabling optical readout.
+In our experiment, we first employ the single electron spin as the metrological probe to detect a magnetic field in the presence of noise.
+We set the target magnetic field \( B_{0} = 0.25 \) Gauss, and measure it using the Ramsey method.
+During the free evolution \( \tau \), the probe accumulates the phase \( \phi = \gamma_e B \tau \), where \( \gamma_e \) is the gyromagnetic ratio of the electron spin.
+A subsequent \( \pi/2 \) pulse is then applied to map this phase onto the population of \( |0\rangle \), enabling optical readout.

-To emulate a realistic noisy environment, we introduce artificial Gaussian noise modeled as \( B_{\text{noise}} \sim \mathcal{N}(0, \sigma^{2}) \), where \( \mathcal{N} \) denotes a Gaussian distribution and \( \sigma \) is the standard deviation.
-This is consistent with the noise model we mentioned earlier in Eq.~\ref{eq1}, where the noise channel is now $\Lambda(\rho_t) = P_0 \rho_t + (1 - P_0)I$.
-This artificial noise induces an additional decay in the Ramsey signal, thereby shifting the correlation between the measured population and the accumulated phase \( \Phi \), as illustrated in Fig.~\ref{fig3}(c).
+The noise is introduced using the Gaussian noise model \( \mathcal{N}(0, \sigma^{2}) \), where \( \mathcal{N} \) denotes a Gaussian distribution and \( \sigma \) is the noise strength in percentage.
+This modeling is consistent with the noise model in Eq. (\ref{eq1}), which induces an additional decay in the Ramsey signal (see Fig.~\ref{fig2}d), thereby shifting the correlation between the measured population and the phase \( \phi \).
+This leads to sizable errors between the sensing estimates and the true $B_0$.
 Consequently, this degradation reduces the accuracy of magnetic field estimation.